 To explain further, here’s an example.
 Say you have a .09 by .09 by 3 meter pine beam supported simply on its two ends.
 First of all, you’re gonna need the elastic or Young’s modulus of pine – which is roughly 8.962 Gpa.
 Then, you’ll need the second moment of area for a cross section of 9 by 9 centimeters – which in meters is roughly 0.0483 m4.
 Now you apply a weight of one ton, which when converted to newtons, equals 9,800N.
 Here’s how it looks:

-The idea is that with a few pieces of information, you can calculate the effect of various loads on beams and thereby design structures accordingly.
+The idea is that with a bit of information, you can calculate the effect of various loads on beams and thereby design structures accordingly.
 In case there was any doubt, a vertical deflection of 113 millimeters on most anything in the 3 meter length range would be quite unacceptable structurally! – This violates the “span-over-250″ rule by a factor of 10, not to mention that this rule only applies when the deflection is instantaneous, not ongoing!

 *Here’s a pretty cool site, engineering calculator, that has various calculators where you can simply input values and get your answers on the spot.